usnistgov/oscal-xproc3/xspec/readme.md

 See [xspec-execute.xpl](xspec-execute.xpl) for this code.
 The change is made dynamically in the pipeline, and produces the results needed.

+### Schematron XSpec

+This is the first implementation of XSpec for Schematron that we have seen under XProc 3.0.
+Like the XSLT XSpec, Schematron XSpec as supported by the downloaded packages were *almost* without modification.

+Notes on the Schematron XSpec implementation are [here](schematron-xspec.md).

 ### Seeing XSpec as XSpec

 Because xspec files are typically not named `*.xml` they may not be recognized as XML by an XProc engine, for parsing.
 You will get an error for not knowing what to do with an octet stream.